-The employee listening survey [People Pulse Survey] is run three times per year to gather feedback on key elements that drive engagement and retention.
+Engagement levels are regularly monitored through a variety of channels.
+The EY People Pulse survey is run three times per year to gather feedback on key elements that drive engagement and retention.
 Each survey focuses on different strategic drivers (e.g., Careers, Learning and skills) and includes other relevant topics.
+We continue to experience a high engagement score of 79% which has had a positive impact on retention.